ThomasGodinho/Pokedex/README.md

 # Pokedex
-Hackathon #1 à la Wild Code School
+Hackathon #1 at the Wild Code School

 Create a Pokedex in pair programming with https://github.com/matthieumarais/pokedex